Oslo Opera House in winter with snow-covered roof and harbor panoramic

 Where do cruise ships dock in Oslo?

-Most cruise ships dock at either Filipstad or Sørenga terminals, both about a 15-25 minute walk or €10 tram ride from the Opera House and city center.
-Public ferries to Bygdøy peninsula (for Viking Ship Museum and other museums) leave every 20 minutes from the pier area at Aker Brygge.
+Most cruise ships dock at either Filipstad or Sørenga terminals, both about a 15–25 minute walk from the Opera House and city center.
+A 24-hour transit pass (117 NOK) covers trams, buses, and the Bygdøy ferry.

 Is the Viking Ship Museum currently open?